Understanding Desbuquois Dysplasia: Symptoms and Care

 Imaging studies, such as X-rays and MRIs, play a vital role in diagnosing Desbuquois Dysplasia by revealing characteristic skeletal abnormalities.
 These imaging techniques help visualize bone structure and identify specific features that support the diagnosis.

-Treatment Options for Desbuquois Dysplasia
+What are the Treatment Options for Desbuquois Dysplasia?

 Medical Management